goschtl/zope/z3c.filetype/trunk/src/z3c/filetype/README.txt

 Filetype Package
 ================

+:ATTENTION: This package is not ready yet! see TODO.txt

 This package provides a way to get interfaces that are provided based on their content, filename or mime-type.